Today is victory over yourself of yesterday. Tomorrow is your victory over lesser men.

 Life’s about *balance*.

 An elevated spirit is weak and a low spirit is weak.
 You must adapt your form to your situation.
-There’s no separation between life and war, therefore your everyday stance must be your fighting stance.
+Since there’s no separation between life and war, your everyday stance must be your fighting stance.

 Attitude applies even when there’s no enemy.